-Nuclei are collection of neuronal cell bodies surrounded by white matter within the CNS.
+Nuclei are a collection of neuronal cell bodies surrounded by white matter within the CNS.

-Caudate Nucleus is C-shaped mass of grey matter present anatomically in relation with lentiform nucleus and thalamus, having following parts, caput, corpus and cauda.
+Caudate Nucleus is a C-shaped mass of grey matter present anatomically in relation to the lentiform nucleus and thalamus, having the following parts, caput, corpus, and cauda.

-Different types of axon bundles going up and down passing through a structure called internal capsule.
-Internal capsule have two limbs, anterior and posterior and Genu.
-Anterior limb is present between the head of caudate nucleus and lentiform nucleus.
-Posterior limb is present between the thalamus and lentiform nucleus.
+Different types of axon bundles going up and down passing through a structure called an internal capsule.
+The internal capsule has two limbs, anterior and posterior, and Genu.
+The anterior limb is present between the head of the caudate nucleus and the lentiform nucleus.
+The posterior limb is present between the thalamus and lentiform nucleus.
 Genu is located between anterior and posterior limbs.

-This nucleus is located in mid brain, also consist of two parts.
+This nucleus is located in the midbrain, which also consists of two parts.

 *The posterior part of substantia nigra is dense grey matter and called Pars compacta.
 It contains dopaminergic neurons.

 *Anterior part of substantia nigra is less dense and called pars reticularis.
-This part contain (GABA)- ergic neurons.
+This part contains (GABA)- ergic neurons.

-Beside the tail end of caudate nucleus there is collection of grey matter placed under the lentiform nucleus and is known as amygdale
+Besides the tail end of the caudate nucleus, there is a collection of grey matter placed under the lentiform nucleus and is known as amygdale.

-Term basal ganglia are used for the nuclear masses (grey matter) at the base of cerebral hemisphere.
+The term basal ganglia is used for the nuclear masses (grey matter) at the base of the cerebral hemisphere.
 Basal ganglia are classified in two ways:

-These following structures consider the traditional basal ganlia.
+The following structures are considered the traditional basal ganglia.

-Modern or clinical classification describes lentiform nucleus and caudate nucleus having special connections with subthalamic nucleus and substantia nigra.
+A modern or clinical classification describes the lentiform nucleus and caudate nucleus having special connections with the subthalamic nucleus and substantia nigra.
 The neurologists consider this classification more useful in clinics.

-Globus pallidus is the medial part of lentiform nucleus, which is further divided into medial and lateral devisions collectively called pallidus striatum.
+The Globus pallidus is the medial part of lentiform nucleus, which is further divided into medial and lateral divisions collectively called pallidus striatum.

 Globus pallidus externus (lateral divisions).